BruceEckel/PolymorphismUnbound/presentation/source.md

 * If there's no intersection of either syntax or semantics, does it make sense?
 * Yes: erasure on the JVM allows no behavior, only preserves exact return type
+  * Limits generics to "holder" types

 ---

 # Code Reuse with Inheritance

 * Maybe conflating these should have been left to Smalltalk
-  * Have I used more than one level of inheritance? (except examples)
+  * Have I ever used more than one level of inheritance? (except examples)
   * Some newer languages (Rust, Go) explicitly disallow it
   * Code reuse means embedding an object rather than inheriting
   * Luciano Ramalho: implement interfaces only for "frameworks"